 Learn to recognize refined sugar

-Refined sugar is a broad term that refers to processed sugars like table sugar, white and brown.
+Refined sugar is a broad term that refers to processed sugars like table sugar, both white and brown.
 Most sugar sold in Canada starts out as imported raw cane sugar that is then processed into pure sucrose.
 If you’re keeping an eye out for refined sugar in your food, here are some other terms to watch for: